Worthing (Ta-Tu)

 Francis Tate - Charles Tidy - George W. Tuft

-the Fourth Quarter of 1893].
-A son named Francis George Tate
+Worthing on 5th October 1893.
+A son named Francis George Charles Tate

 [ABOVE ] A portrait of Francis Tate, photographer, master stonemason and sculptor.
 [Photograph courtesy of Ray George]